Cancún: reef days, cenotes and easy island escapes

 Av.
 Rbla.
 Fonatur, Zona Hotelera, 77500 Cancún, Q.R., Mexico

-A breezy lagoonfront promenade for walking, jogging, or catching a quieter side of Cancún at sunset.
+A broad waterfront promenade for walking, jogging or simply catching a gentler side of the city.
+Easy, open and good at sunset.

 Read more